So, you’re planning your Disney World vacation and you’ve narrowed your resorts down to the Polynesian or the Contemporary.

 Chef Mickey’s is a family favorite.
 It’s a character dining spot with the Fab 5 (Mickey, Minnie, Goofy, Donald, and Pluto).
 It’s very popular and has a cool aesthetic.
 It’s out in the open so you can see the hustle and bustle of the Contemporary.
 Right next to Chef Mickey’s is the Contempo Cafe.
 This is the Contemporary’s 24-hour quick-service spot and it’s one of the best.

-Down on ground-floor is The Wave…Of American Flavors.
-The Wave is a modern American restaurant with sleek decorations and a unique menu.
+Down on ground-floor is Steakhouse 71.
+This new addition is a modern American restaurant with sleek decorations and a unique menu.
 It’s very underrated for how good it is.

 Convenience & Transportation